pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 elsewhere, for example by attaching it to a GitHub release.
 Alternatively, large files, such as test data, can be split into separate archives.

-On the other hand, some projects (NumPy_, for instance) decide to install tests in their Python packages.
+On the other hand, some projects (NumPy_, for instance) decide to include tests in their installed packages.
 This has the added advantage of permitting users to run tests after installing them, for example to check for regressions after upgrading a dependency.
 Yet another approach is to split tests or test data into a separate Python package.
 Such an approach was taken by